riti2601/CIPHERS/readme.md

-# Caesar Cipher
+# Java Encryption Techniques

-This repository contains a Java implementation of the Caesar Cipher, a classic encryption technique that shifts characters in a string by a certain number of positions.
+This repository contains Java implementations of classic encryption techniques, starting with the Caesar Cipher and MonoAlphabetic Cipher.

-## Current Implementation
+## Current Implementations

 ### Caesar Cipher
 - **Encryption:** The program takes input data and shifts each character by a user-defined number to encrypt the data.
 - **Decryption:** It also allows you to decrypt data by reversing the shift, returning the original message.

+### MonoAlphabetic Cipher
+- **Encryption:** The program encrypts the input data by substituting each character with a corresponding character in a predefined key.
+- **Decryption:** It decrypts the data by mapping the encrypted characters back to their original characters using the key.

 ## Future Plans
 I plan to extend this repository with more encryption and decryption techniques, as well as other interesting algorithms in Java.